 A surprising number of graduates have no idea what they owe.
 A study performed by the Brown Center on Education Policy at Brookings showed that half of all borrowers underestimate their student loan debt.
 Only 25% of borrowers could make a guess that came within $5,000 of their actual debt load.

 If you’ve taken out multiple federal student loans and are unaware who your loan servicing company is, Federal Student Aid is a great resource.
 You can also discover your total debt, interest rates, and your monthly payment.
 It can be a little trickier if you have private student loans.
 If you are unsure of who your private student loan servicing company is, you can contact your school’s financial aid office, and they can access your financial aid information.

 Figure Out Your Repayment Plan

-The next step is choosing a repayment plan.
+The next step during your maximized grace period is choosing a repayment plan.
 If you have private student loans, you may only have standard repayment as an option.
 However, some lenders may have other options available that make payments more manageable.
 For instance, your lender may offer a period of interest-only payments.
 This plan can be beneficial for recent graduates who are currently not earning as much as they may in the future.
 Be wary, though.
 Your monthly payment will be higher once the interest-only period is over, seeing as you will start paying back both the principal and interest.